3 Crowdpleasing Pontoon Party Ideas You’ve Gotta Try

 A Few Extras Accessories You May Need

-In the morning for breakfasts and even at during nighttime fireworks, it could get a bit chilly.
+In the morning for breakfast and even during nighttime fireworks, it could get a bit chilly.
 Pack a few blankets to keep warm.

-At night especially you’ll need some bug repellent.
+At night especially, you'll need some bug repellent.
 Even during brunch, it could keep the bees from going after the sweet smells of the juices.
-If you go out in the middle of the lake far enough, you might not have this problem.
+If you anchor out in the middle of the lake far enough, you might not have this problem.